£100 off for Christmas: Bose Soundlink Max Portable Speaker review

 Updated on

 Bose is a premium audio brand with a reputation for understated design, unrivalled power and sublime sound quality.
 It’s also a marque that commands an eye-watering price tag for some of its best speakers at times.
+That said, there are some excellent savings to be made on it this Black Friday.
 So, I really wanted to put the Bose Soundlink Max through its paces as a fully waterproof high end portable speaker.

 Spotify Premium, with its higher bitrate, sounded truly exceptional.
 The Soundlink Max’s speakers are perfectly tuned for a wide and precise soundstage with more bass than the average mini hi-fi.
 Battery life is typically well over 15 hours, and even the harsh edges of compressed internet radio stations were pleasingly softened by the Bose.